Huckiel7/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-Write a function that encodes a string using rot13, task 8 advanced
+Write a function that prints an integer, advanced task 9